decodelabs/glitch/README.md

 ### Usage

-Throw Glitches rather than Exceptions, passing mixed in interfaces as the method name (error interfaces must begin with E)
+Throw Glitches rather than Exceptions, passing mixed in interfaces as the method name (generated error interfaces must begin with E)

 ```php
 throw \Glitch::EOutOfBounds('This is out of bounds');